Harvest House International Church: HHI School of Ministry

-Since the inception of the school, in the early 2000s, more than 7000 people have graduated from the school.
+Since the inception of the school in the early 2000s, more than 7000 people have graduated from the school.
 At some stage, more than 1000 students had enrolled in this school in one year in the city of Bulawayo.
 Sister schools have been established in most of the churches around the world.
 The Zimbabwean School is affiliated to The Ministry of Higher and Tertiary Education and Good Shepherd Ministries, US.

-New church building complex

-HHI is currently in the process of building, arguably one of the largest conference centre in Southern Africa, housing 10,000 people.
-The building is located in the city of Bulawayo, Zimbabwe, where the ministry originated.

-Harvest music

-Harvest Music is a Music ministry of Harvest House International Church.
-Harvest House has raised many renowned Gospel musicians in Zimbabwe and outside the other nations.